scil-vital/dwi_ml/docs/for_developers/models/other_main_models.rst

 ``ModelWithDirectionGetter``
 ****************************

 This is our model intented for tractography models.
 It defines a layer of what we call the "directionGetter", which outputs a chosen direction for the next step of tractography propagation, in many possible formats, and knows how to compute the loss function accordingly.
-See the page :ref:`directionGetters` for more information.
+See the page :ref:`direction_getters` for more information.

 It also contains a ``get_tracking_directions`` method, which should be implemented in your project to use this model for tractography.